NeLy-EPFL/flygym/doc/source/tutorials/gym_basics_and_kinematic_replay.rst

 -------------------------------------------------------------

 We now move on to an example where we kinematically replay some experimentally recorded walking behaviors.
-Precisely, we record a tethered fly walking on an air-suspended spherical treadmill using 7 zoomed-in cameras from different angles.
-We then estimate the positions of joint keypoints in 3D using DeepFly3D (Günel et al, 2019) and use inverse kinematics to calculate the angle at each DoF.
-Then, we will use a PD controller to actuate the DoFs on the simulated fly at with these exact angles to see if the fly can walk on flat terrain untethered, as shown in the original NeuroMechFly paper (Lobato-Rios et al, 2022).
+Specifically, we recorded a tethered fly walking on an air-suspended spherical treadmill using seven zoomed-in cameras from different angles.
+We then estimated the 3D positions of keypoints on the joints using DeepFly3D (Günel et al., Elife 2019) and used inverse kinematics to calculate the angle at each DoF.
+With these we will use a PD controller to actuate the DoFs of the simulated fly using these exact angles to see if the fly can walk untethered on flat terrain, as shown in the original NeuroMechFly paper (Lobato-Rios et al., Nature Methods 2022).

 We start with the necessary imports: